4.7

 The Staten Island Ferry has two terminals: the Whitehall Terminal and the St. George Terminal.

-Visitors have plenty of options to park near both of these, such as the One New York Plaza Garage on 85 Whitehall St. is one of the closest to the terminal.
+Visitors have plenty of parking options, such as the One New York Plaza Garage on 85 Whitehall Street, which is closest to the terminal.

-Other options for private parking include Valet Garage on 51 Beaver St., 95 MP parking on 106 Front St., and Battery Parking Garage.
+Other options for private parking include a Valet Garage on 51 Beaver St., 95 MP parking on 106 Front St., and a Battery Parking Garage.

-The parking prices in these private spaces vary a lot; they can be anywhere from $22 to $65.
+The parking prices in these private spaces vary and can be anywhere from $22 to $65.

-In addition to the plenty of private parking, there is an NYC DOT municipal parking lot at the St. George Ferry terminal.
+In addition to the private parking, there is an NYC DOT municipal parking lot at the St. George Ferry terminal.

-The hourly rate is $1.50, and the daily rate is $12 for up to 18 hours.
-This is certainly way cheaper than private parking.
+The hourly rate is $2, and the daily rate is $12 for up to 18 hours, which is cheaper than private parking.

 If you must take the Staten Island free ferry daily, you can park at the nearby St. George Courthouse Garage.
 It will cost $70 per month.